aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridpicture/_index.md

 ```

-the html string which contains data and some formattings in this textbox.
+Gets the html string which contains data and some formattings in this textbox.

 **Returns:**
 java.lang.String